pypa/pipx/docs/contributing.md

 To develop `pipx`, first clone the repository, and have a stable version of `pipx` installed.

 Next, run this command which will set up a virtual environment for each Python version pipx tests against.
-Don't worry, you can develop as long as you have any of the Python versions installed on your system.
 ```
 pipx run --spec=git+https://github.com/cs01/nox.git@7f65d2abc nox --session develop
 ```